-- (a) "measure" means any measure by a Party, whether in the form of a law, regulation, rule, procedure, decision, administrative action, or any other form; - (b) "measures adopted or maintained by a Party" means measures taken by: - (i) central, regional or local governments and authorities; and - (ii) non-governmental bodies in the exercise of powers delegated by central, regional or local governments or authorities; - (c) "measures by Parties affecting establishment, the cross-border supply of services, teonsumption abroad, and the entry and temporary presence of natural persons" include measures in respect of: - (i) the purchase, payment or use of a service; - the access to and use of, in connection with the performance of an economic activity, services which are required by those Parties to be offered to the public generally; - (iii) the access, including through establishment, of persons of a Party to the territory of the other Party to perform an economic activity in that territory. - (d) "person" means either a natural person or a juridical person; - (c) "natural person" means a national JMSR: or permanent residentJ of Mcrcosur or one of the Member States of the European Union according to their respective legislation; - (f) "juridical person" means any legal entity duly constituted or otherwise organized under applicable law, whether for profit or otherwise, and whether privately-owned or governmentally-owned, including any corporation, trust, partnership, joint venture, sole proprietorship or association. - (g) "juridical person of a Party" means a juridical person which is either: - (i) constituted or otherwise organized under the law of that Party, and is engaged in substantive business operations in the territory of that Party or the other Party; or - (ii) in the case of establishment, owned or controlled by: - 1. natural persons of that Party; or - 2. juridical persons of [that] Party identified under subparagraph (i);

-Drafters Note: the EU notion of effective continuous link will be reflected in the EU schedule of committeents

-[MSR] Where a Party accords substantially the same treatment to its permanent residents as it does to its nationals in respect of measures affecting the cross-border trade in s

-Services, consumption abroad and establishment, its permanent residents shall be covered by the definition of natural persons.
+(a) "measure" means any measure by a Party, whether in the form of a law, regulation, rule, procedure, decision, administrative action, or any other form;

+(b) "measures adopted or maintained by a Party" means measures taken by:

+(i) central, regional or local governments and authorities; and

+(ii) non-governmental bodies in the exercise of powers delegated by central, regional or local governments or authorities;

+(c) "measures by Parties affecting establishment, the cross-border supply of services, consumption abroad, and the entry and temporary presence of natural persons" include measures in respect of:

+(i) the purchase, payment or use of a service;

+1 Without prejudice to the scope of activities which may be considered as cabotage under the relevant national legislation, national maritime cabotage under this Chapter covers transportation of passengers or goods between a port or point located in a Member State of Mercosur or a Member State of the European Union and another port or point located in the same Member State of Mercosur or Member State of the European Union, including on its continental shelf, as provided in the United Nations Convention on the Law on the Sea and traffic originating and terminating in the same port or point located in the Member State of Mercosur or Member State of the European Union.

+(ii) the access to and use of, in connection with the performance of an economic activity, services which are required by those Parties to be offered to the public generally;

+(iii) the access, including through establishment, of persons of a Party to the territory of the other Party to perform an economic activity in that territory.

+(d) "person" means either a natural person or a juridical person;

+(e) "natural person" means a national or permanent resident2 of Mercosur or one of the Member States of the European Union according to their respective legislation;

+(f) "juridical person" means any legal entity duly constituted or otherwise organized under applicable law, whether for profit or otherwise, and whether privately-owned or governmentally-owned, including any corporation, trust, partnership, joint venture, sole proprietorship or association.

+(g) "juridical person of a Party" means a juridical person which is either:

+(i) constituted or otherwise organized under the law of that Party, and is engaged in substantive business operations in the territory of that Party or the other Party; or

+(ii) in the case of establishment, owned or controlled by:

+1. natural persons of that Party; or

+2. juridical persons of [that] Party identified under subparagraph (i);

-LEU (gbis): Notwithstanding the preceding paragraph, shipping companies established outside the EU or Mercosur and controlled by nationals of a Member State of the EU or of a Member State of Mercosur, respectively, shall also be beneficiaries of the provisions of this Chapter, if their vessels are registered in accordance with their respective legislation in that Member State of the EU or Member State of Mercosur and fly the flag of a Member State of the EU or of a Member State of Mercosur];
+(gbis): Notwithstanding the preceding paragraph, shipping companies established outside the EU or Mercosur and controlled by nationals of a Member State of the EU or of a Member State of Mercosur, respectively, shall also be beneficiaries of the provisions of this Chapter, if their vessels are registered in accordance with their respective legislation in that Member State of the EU or Member State of Mercosur and fly the flag of a Member State of the EU or of a Member State of Mercosur;